Frequently Asked Questions About Brainjogging (FAQs)

 Children with ASD have some brain responses that are too small or that are completely missing.
 With new tools, such as Independent Component Analysis software, researchers have begun to realize why this occurs.
 Researchers have come to believe that in people with ASD, there is no coherence or reorganization among the neurons that permit individuals to focus.

 Brainjogging has had unprecedented success with children on the Autistic spectrum.
-Among Brainjogging’s many success stories are those of nonverbal children becoming verbal; children obsessed with repetitive behaviors breaking out of their behavioral ruts; children that formerly exhibited anti-social behaviors displaying interest in siblings’ play activities and sustained relationships; and children increasing their learning potential in regular academic environments without the need for specialized personnel.
+Among Brainjogging’s many success stories are those of nonverbal children becoming verbal; children obsessed with repetitive behaviors breaking out of their behavioral ruts; children that formerly exhibited anti-social behaviors displaying an interest in siblings’ play activities and sustained relationships; and children increasing their learning potential in regular academic environments without the need for specialized personnel.

 Please do keep in mind that video games will hinder progress, particularly for children on the spectrum.
 While these children may discontinue repetitive behaviors known as stemming as a result of Brainjogging, if they are exposed to digitized media, these children often begin stemming immediately.